 The Oscar is an omnivore and will eat insects and their larvae, smaller fish, freshwater shrimp, snails, clams, and detritus.
-Other food includes algae, nuts, and fruit that has fallen into the water.
-In turn, the Oscar is food for piranhas, reptiles, wading birds such as herons and humans.
+Other food includes algae, nuts, and fruit that have fallen into the water.
+In turn, the Oscar is food for piranhas, reptiles, wading birds such as herons, and humans.
 It’s also the victim of parasites such as Ichthyophthirius multifiliis and trematodes.
 Oscars are vulnerable to Dactylogyrus gill flukes disease and a malady called hole-in-the-head disease.
 Scientists don’t know what causes this disease but one cause may be a parasite called Hexamita.

 Reproduction and Lifespan

 Oscars are somewhat unusual for fish in that they are monogamous, and a pair may breed with each other several times.
 They are ready to breed when they’re about 14 months old and can reproduce for as long as 10 years.
 The fish breed when the water temperature reaches 77 degrees Fahrenheit.

 The pair first take care to clean a nest site together, which can take some time.
 When they’re ready to spawn, they engage in a courtship ritual that involves spreading their fins and flaring their gills.
 Their colors also grow especially vivid.
 Then, the female lays eggs over the nest site followed by the male, who deposits sperm.

 Oscars reproduce three to four times a year, and each clutch contains between 300 and 3000 eggs.
 Larger females lay more eggs.
 Both parents care for the eggs and then the fry until they’re about a year old.
 The growth rate of a fry is very fast, and they gain about an inch every month.
 The lifespan of the Oscar fish can be as long as 20 years.